neoflex-consulting/ru.neoflex.nfcore/emfjson-couchdb/README.md

 }
 ```

-Note that when you set only one fragment to the Resource URI, it will create a new document in the corresponding database.
+Note that when you set only one fragment to the Resource URI, it will create a new document in the corresponding server.
 After calling save, the Resource URI is updated with the ID of the newly created document.
 For example:

 ```java